CakeDC/users/Docs/Documentation/Configuration.md

 for a complete list of all the configuration keys.

-Loading the UsersAuthComponent and using the right configuration values will setup the Users plugin, the AuthComponent and the Opauth component for your application.
+Loading the UsersAuthComponent and using the right configuration values will setup the Users plugin, the AuthComponent and the OAuth component for your application.

 If you prefer to setup AuthComponent by yourself, you'll need to load AuthComponent before UsersAuthComponent and set